Jennifer A. Berry

 - B.S., 1997, University of Georgia, Entomology

-For the past fourteen years, Jennifer Berry has been the Research Coordinator and Lab Manager for the University of Georgia Honey Bee Program.
-Her research and extension objectives have concentrated on the sub-lethal effects of pesticides on honey bees, a queen breeding program, incorporating IPM techniques for varroa mite and small hive beetle control.
-Recently, Jennifer has undertaken an ambitious campaign to educate the public about the importance of honey bees and how to reduce pesticide use.
+For the past 17 years, Jennifer Berry has been the Apicultural Research Professional and Lab Manager for the University of Georgia Honey Bee Program.
+Her research objectives have focused on improving honey bee health, the sub-lethal effects of pesticides on beneficial insects and IPM techniques for varroa and small hive beetle control.

-She is a regular columnist for Bee Culture magazine and, occasionally, for Bee World (along with a few others across the pond).
-She travels extensively to speak to local, state, national and international beekeeping associations.
-After work and on weekends, Jennifer operates Honey Pond Farm, a queen and nuc business, which focuses on rearing healthy bees while selecting for longevity, pest resistance and honey production.
+Jennifer is a regular columnist for Bee Culture magazine and occasionally for other publications across the pond.
+She travels extensively to speak to local, state, national and international students, groups and beekeeping associations.
+On weekends and evenings, Jennifer operates Honey Pond Farm, a honey bee venture which strives on rearing healthy bees and selecting queens for varroa tolerance, brood production, gentleness, and longevity.
+Several times a year she sells nucleus colonies and teaches how to rear superior queens at her farm in Georgia.

 Effects of comb age on honey bee colony growth, brood survivorship, and adult mortality